spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/02-container-deployment.md

 |Tag (optional)               | Tags on a cluster group are propagated to the cloud/datacenter environments.|

-4. **Add Service**: From the available services select the **Container Deployment**, [Containers](https://www.docker.com/resources/what-container/) are methods of building, packaging, and deploying an application.
+4. **Add Service**: From the available services list, select **Container Deployment**.
+[Containers](https://www.docker.com/resources/what-container/) are methods of building, packaging, and deploying an application.
 A container includes the code, runtime, libraries, and all the dependencies required by a containerized workload.
 Container deployment deploys containers to their target environment.
 Review the [Palette Container Deployment](/devx/app-profile/container-deployment) to learn more about container deployment.

 5. Provide the following information to the wizard: